Psiphon-Inc/psiphon-automation/README.md

     we need to figure out which connection name to use.
 And maybe using a WinHTTP function in HTTPSRequest makes more sense.

-- Upgrade known ServerEntries that lack SSH creds to new form as they are retrieved (in the handshake).

 - Test None/null values in the handshake JSON.
 For example, I think the upgrade version can theoretically be None/null.
 The desired behaviour is that it get the default empty string value when pulling it out of JSON.